 -

-The court-ordered evaluation process is conducted by specially trained mental health professionals who will assess your mental state and whether you are fit to stand trial.
+A court-ordered mental health evaluation is conducted by specially trained professionals who assess your mental state and determine if you are suffering a mental or emotional disorder of some kind or if something more severe like psychosis is occuring whch can impact whether you are fit to stand trial.

 -

-The clinical interview is conducted by a mental health professional who will ask you questions about your background and current mental state.
+During the clinical interview, a mental health professional asks questions about your background and current mental state.

 -

-The clinical interview aims to determine whether you experience any mental illness or disorder that would prevent you from understanding the charges against you or participating in your defense.
+The purpose of the clinical interview is to determine any mental illness or disorder that may prevent you from understanding the charges against you or participating in your defense.

 -

-The right assessment provider provides quality, unbiased reports and includes recommendations that can increase the chance of a successful outcome.
+The right mental health assessment provider ensures quality, unbiased reports and includes recommendations that can increase the chance of a successful outcome.

 -